Gab27x/T2D-MARLON-MANIA/README.md

 ## Documentation

-Inside the project structure, you will find a folder called `docs` that contains the project´s documentation, including:
+Inside the project structure, you will find a folder called `Docs` that contains the project´s documentation, including:
 - Engineering Method.
 - Graph Structure TAD.
 - Test Documentation.